Generic Name: Methylphenidate HCl

 Metadate CD can also be used to treat narcolepsy.

-How to Use Metadate CD
+How Do You Use Metadate CD?

 Before starting or refilling a Metadate CD prescription, read the medication guide included with your pills, as it may be updated with new information.